Couples planning to marry in Ontario can get their marriage licence through the City of Kingston.

 - A Permanent Resident Card.

-Together with one the following sources of photo ID:
+AND one these sources of photo ID:

 - A BYID age of majority card